dashingsoft/pyarmor/docs/questions.rst

     license.lic of PyArmor --> .pyarmor_capsule.zip --> license.lic of Obfuscated Scripts

-If obfuscate scripts by command `pyarmor obfuscate` other than project, :ref:`Global Capsule` is used implicitly.
+If the scripts are obfuscated by command `pyarmor obfuscate` other than by project, :ref:`Global Capsule` is used implicitly.

 .. include:: _common_definitions.txt